Local LLM speed used to be a hardware conversation.

 Qwen3.6 models are landing in a moment where inference engines are ready to use those heads. vLLM has Qwen MTP support paths, and the community is pushing llama.cpp support forward in PR #22673, which is still open as I write this on May 7, 2026.

-llama.cpp PR #22673: llama + spec: MTP Support vLLM docs: Speculative decodingOn X, people are reporting Qwen3.6-27B and Qwen3.6-35B-A3B results that would have sounded fake a year ago: 2x-ish speedups on a single L40S, 50+ tokens per second on dual 3090 rigs, NVFP4 plus MTP numbers above 100 tokens per second on newer Blackwell hardware, and vLLM configurations where changing batching settings moves aggregate throughput materially.
+llama.cpp PR #22673: llama + spec: MTP Support vLLM docs: Speculative decodingOn X and Reddit, people are reporting Qwen3.6-27B and Qwen3.6-35B-A3B results that would have sounded fake a year ago: 2x-ish speedups on a single L40S, 50+ tokens per second on dual 3090 rigs, 80+ tokens per second at very long context on a 4090-class setup, and vLLM / llama.cpp configurations where small batching, cache, and draft-depth changes move throughput materially.

 Qwen3.6-27B FP8 with MTP on a single L40S Qwen3.6 NVFP4 vs FP8 with MTP on RTX PRO 6000 BlackwellThe most important thing in those reports is the shape of the curve.